Ryan Tannehill: 2014

 Mike Sherman was the Dolphins' offensive coordinator in Tannehill's first two NFL seasons, and was the head coach at Texas A&M when Tannehill played there.
-However, during the 2014 offseason, the Dolphins hired new offensive coordinator Bill Lazor giving Tannehill a new playbook to learn for the first time since high school.
+However, during the 2014 offseason, the Dolphins hired new offensive coordinator Bill Lazor, giving Tannehill a new playbook to learn for the first time since high school.

-In the season opener against the Patriots, Tannehill threw for 178 yards, two touchdowns, and an interception in the 33–20 victory.
+During the season-opening 33–20 victory over the Patriots, Tannehill threw for 178 yards, two touchdowns, and an interception.
 The Dolphins then went 6–7 over their next 13 games.
-In the penultimate game of the regular season against the Minnesota Vikings, Tannehill had a season-high 396 passing yards, four touchdowns, and one interception in the 37–35 victory.
-The Dolphins lost the regular season finale to the Jets to finish 8–8 and missing the playoffs.
+In the penultimate game of the regular season against the Minnesota Vikings, Tannehill had a season-high 396 passing yards, four touchdowns, and an interception during the narrow 37–35 victory.
+The Dolphins lost the regular season finale to the Jets to finish 8–8 and missed the playoffs.

+Tannehill finished the 2014 season with 4,045 passing yards, 27 touchdowns, and 12 interceptions to go along with 56 carries for 311 yards and a touchdown in 16 games and starts.